-There are no criteria for joining this group other than being a woman over the age of eighteen years old who is a survivor of sexual abuse and/or rape, whether in the past or recently, as a child or as an adult.
+There are no criteria for joining a group other than being a self-identifying woman over the age of eighteen years old who is a survivor of sexual abuse and/or rape, whether in the past or recently, as a child or as an adult.

-Anyone who defines as a woman will be offered the use of our support groups.
-In line with OSARCC’s current policy on women-only space, anyone who does not identify as a woman will not be offered group support at OSARCC at this stage.
+In line with OSARCC’s current policy on women-only space, we cannot offer group support to anyone who does not identify as a woman.
 However, every effort will be made to identify appropriate support groups for men and non-binary people.

 What to expect

-The groups are run in blocks of 12 weekly sessions.
-The groups have a mixture of discussion around certain themes which are in part led by the group itself and are facilitated by a qualified counsellor and an OSARCC volunteer.
-The group aims to provide a safe space to look at some of the common issues that survivors can carry and the feelings around them, for example relationships, self esteem, guilt and blame.
+Each group is run in a block of twelve weekly sessions, with the same group of women throughout.
+Each session will involve discussion of certain themes which are in part led by the group itself but facilitated by a qualified counsellor and an OSARCC volunteer.
+The aim is to provide a safe space to look at some of the common issues that survivors deal with and the feelings around them - for example relationships, self-esteem, guilt and shame.

-All queries will be treated in confidence by our facilitator and your details will not be shared with any other organisation.
+All queries will be treated in confidence by our service coordinator and your details will not be shared with any other organisation.

-Any information you share within the groups will be kept confidential within OSARCC.
-Some information about women attending the support groups may be shared between collective members and the OSARCC supervisor.
+Any information you share within the group will be kept confidential within OSARCC.
+Some information about women attending the group may be shared between collective members and the OSARCC clinical supervisor.

-We maintain boundaries of confidentiality between the Support Group and OSARCC’s telephone and e-mail support services, so that members of the support groups can still access these services as an alternative confidential support mechanism.
+We maintain boundaries of confidentiality between the support groups and OSARCC’s phone, email and text listening services, so that members of the groups can still access these services as an alternative, confidential support mechanism.

-We will only break confidentiality if you ask us to, or in certain circumstances and you’ve given us relevant information, and we’re concerned for your (or somebody else’s) safety.
+We will only break confidentiality if you ask us to, or if you’ve given us relevant information that makes us concerned for your or somebody else’s safety.
 For more information about this, please read our Child Protection policy.